Joe Kapp: Canadian Football League

 Kapp ended up signing with the NFL's Minnesota Vikings in a multi-player "trade" between the CFL and NFL teams, one of the very few transactions to ever occur between the two leagues.

 The Minnesota Vikings in 1965 had drafted running back Jim Young out of Queen's University in Kingston, Ontario.
 He had spent the 1965 and 1966 seasons with the Vikings, but wanted to return to Canada.
 The BC Lions were very interested in acquiring Young, but the Toronto Argonauts had his CFL rights.

 The Minnesota Vikings general manager was Jim Finks, who had brought Kapp to Canada in 1959, and their head coach was Bud Grant, who had faced Kapp while coaching the Winnipeg Blue Bombers.
 Both Finks and Grant thought Joe Kapp would be the best replacement for Fran Tarkenton, who had been traded to the New York Giants.
 To make this transaction possible, the BC Lions traded all-star defensive lineman Dick Fouts, and future Canadian Football Hall of Fame running back Bill Symons to Toronto for the CFL rights to future Canadian Football Hall of Fame wide receiver Jim Young.
 They then managed to get Kapp waived out of the CFL.
-The Vikings managed to get Jim Young waived out of the NFL, which allowed the BC Lions to sign him.
-The expansion New Orleans Saints wanted Young and it took some work from Finks to keep them from claiming Young.
+The Vikings managed to waive Jim Young out of the NFL, which allowed the BC Lions to sign him.
+The expanding New Orleans Saints wanted Young and it took some work from Finks to keep them from claiming Young.
 Kapp, now waived from the CFL, was free to sign with the Vikings, who had previously claimed his NFL playing rights from Washington.